bit101/ProjectMaker/README.md

 ### Ignored Files

 Obviously, you don't want to try to do token replacement in binary files.
-The plug-in has a list of file types that it will ignore when doing token replacement, currently this includes:
+The plug-in has a long list of file types that it will ignore when doing token replacement.
+You can always add your own if any files in your templates cause a problem.
+The list is contained in the `SublimeProjectMaker.sublime-settings` file.

-	".jpg", ".gif", ".png", ".bmp", ".swf", ".swc", ".fla", ".mp3", ".mp4", ".ogg", ".m4v", ".wav"

-I assume this will grow as requests for more types come in.
-You can always add your own.
-The list is at the top of `projectmaker.py`.
 Note, these files _will_ be copied into the project.
 They will just not be parsed for tokens.